Tplacca1/my-first-project/README.md

-# my-first-project
+# About my-first-project on GitHiub.
-This is my first project in GitHub
+GitHub Training.
+GitHub is challenging course.